MicrosoftLearning/AZ-800-Administering-Windows-Server-Hybrid-Core-Infrastructure/Instructions/Labs/LAB_AK_06_Deploying_and_configuring_Windows_Server_on_Azure_VMs.md

 #### Task 2: Configure Inbound HTTP access to an Azure VM

-1. In the Azure portal, on the toolbar, in the **Search resources, services, and docs** text box, search for and select **Public IP address**.
+1. In the Azure portal, on the toolbar, in the **Search resources, services, and docs** text box, search for and select **Public IP addresses**.
 1. On the **Public IP address** page, select **+ Create**.
 1. On the **Basics** tab of the **Create public IP address** page, specify the following settings (leave others with their default values):